hannahlawrence/sinctransform/docs/Derivation.rst

 Again, in 2 and 3 dimensions, the constant :math:`\frac{1}{4}` changes to :math:`\frac{1}{8}` and :math:`\frac{1}{16}`, respectively, and integration is multidimensional.

 In each case, there are two main tasks: computing the inner summation, and computing the outer (possibly multidimensional) integral.
 But the inner summation is exactly a discrete (nonuniform) Fourier transform, and is computed with the finufft library.
-The outer integral again takes the form of of a Fourier transform (in the other direction), but since we want the exact integral, Legendre-Gauss quadrature weights are used to weight the integrand before again applying the finufft library.
+The outer integral again takes the form of of a Fourier transform (in the other direction), but since we want the exact integral, quadrature weights (either Gauss-Legendre of corrected trapezoidal, from Kapur-Rokhlin) are used to weight the integrand before again applying the finufft library.
 Note that in the case of :math:`\text{sinc}^2`, the integrand is only piecewise continuous, so the quadrature points are treated accordingly.